TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/driverlib/spi_peripheral_register_format/README.md

 Compile, load and run the example before running the Controller example.
 The SPI will automatically start to transmit and receive data responding to requests from the SPI Controller.

+The LED will toggle after completion to indicate success.
+USER_TEST_PIN GPIO will mimic the behavior of the LED pin on the BoosterPack header and can be used to verify the LED behavior.